Hey there, Sumit here again ^ ^

 Also, buying directly from trusted vendors like Serpnames would definitely get you a decent domain with a clean history in many categories.
 It saves you a lot of hassle.

-I asked Mahmoud a few more questions about his recommended online tools in ranking his website successfully, the mistakes he made along the journey, and how does he find good writers.
+P.S.
+I also asked a few more questions to Mahmoud about his recommended online tools in ranking his website successfully, the mistakes he made along the journey, and how does he find good writers.

 Would you like to know his answers?
-Get it here…
+You can get it here…

 Hi!
 I'm Sumit, a teen entrepreneur and the founder of SerpNames.
 I love helping affiliate marketers generate passive income using the strategy of the expired domain.
 If you need any help or guidance, then shamelessly contact me via Skype (DominatingPBNs) or email (firstname.lastname@example.org) 🙂